SignalK/specification/gitbook-docs/rest_api.md

 of the specification and there is no registry for id values.
 If providfed, the `id` and `version` MUST be the same values as `swname` and `swvers` within the [DNS-SD advertisement](connection.md) (if implemented), and also the `id` MUST provide the same value as `name` within the [Websocket hello message](streaming_api.md) (if implemented).

+A server MAY return information to indicate when it requires authentication.
+The value can be `always`, `forwrite` or `never`.

 ## /signalk/«version»/api/